 28 Apr Mental Health Awareness Week

-The 66th annual CMHA Mental Health Week begins this Monday, May 1.
+The 66th annual CMHA Mental Health Week was held from May 1-5th.
 Canadians are hearing the Canadian Mental Health Association’s call to GET LOUD for mental health and they are raising their voices to end discrimination, stigma and shame at mentalhealthweek.ca.

 “I think of ‘getting loud’ as a giant megaphone for mental health.
 The people we love, and the people we elect need to hear that mental health is an essential part of health, and of health care,”says Dr. Patrick Smith, National CEO,CMHA.